vilroi/arm-cheat/running_arm_on_x86.md

 # Compiling and Running ARM Binaries on X86_64 (linux)

-## Installing necessary tools
+## Installing the Necessary Tools
-Download and install necessary tool chains, as well as qemu.
+Install the arm toolchain and qemu.

 On Arch linux: